 - certain items in the Graph view, like local refs or the HEAD-arrow can be modified using drag-and-drop.

 You can compare two commits in the Graph by selecting both commits (Ctrl-click).
 The difference from the newer commit compared to the older commit will be displayed in the Files view.
 By selecting a file you can see detailed change in the Changes view.
+In a similar way, you can compare the Index against a specific commit.

 When comparing branches you can also invoke Reveal Commit from the context menu of the first branch in the Branches view, then invoke Compare with Selected Commit on the second branch.